ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 # Adjusting file share IOPS
 {: #adjusting-share-iops}

 For {{site.data.keyword.filestorage_vpc_short}} file shares, you can increase or decrease IOPS to meet your performance needs.
-Adjust IOPS by specifying a different IOPS tier profile (IOPS are adjusted within the selected profile).
-Or, specify new IOPS within a custom IOPS band.
-The process of adjusting IOPS causes no outage or lack of access to the storage.
+Adjust IOPS by specifying a different IOPS tier profile (IOPS are adjusted within the selected profile), custom profile, or dp2 profile.
+The process of adjusting the IOPS causes no outage or lack of access to the storage.
 {: shortdesc}

 Billing for an updated share is automatically updated.
 The prorated difference of the new price is added to the current billing cycle.
 The new full amount is then billed in the next billing cycle.